Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Preliminaries

 with $n,m \geq 0$ and where each $\alpha_i$ takes the form $X_i(x_j)$ or $R(\vect{x})$ with $R \in \Sbf_E$ and each $\beta_i$ takes the form $X_i(x_j)$.
 The \emph{diameter} of $\theta$ is the maximum number of variables in some implication in $\vp$.
 This presentation is syntactically different from, but semantically equivalent to the original definition from \cite{DBLP:journals/siamcomp/FederV98}, which does not use the implication symbol and instead restricts the allowed polarities of atoms.
 Both forms can be interconverted in polynomial time, see \cite{DBLP:journals/tods/BienvenuCLW14}.
 The semantics of MMSNP is the standard semantics of second-order logic.
 More information can be found, e.g., in \cite{DBLP:journals/siamdm/BodirskyCF12,DBLP:journals/jcss/BodirskyD13}.
 Note that, just like CSPs, MMSNP sentences can be viewed as Boolean queries.

 A \emph{conjunctive query (CQ)} takes the form $q(\xbf)=\exists \vect{y} \, \vp(\vect{x}, \vect{y})$ where $\vp$ is a conjunction of relational atoms and \xbf, \ybf denote tuples of variables; the equality relation may be used.
 Whenever convenient, we shall confuse $q(\xbf)$ with the set of atoms in $\varphi$.
 The variables in \xbf are the \emph{answer variables} in $q(\xbf)$.
 The \emph{arity} of $q(\xbf)$ is the number of its answer variables and $q(\xbf)$ is \emph{Boolean} if it has arity zero.
 We say that $q(\xbf)$ is \emph{over} $\Sbf_E$ if $\vp$ uses only relation symbols from $\Sbf_E$.
 An \emph{answer} to $q$ on an $\Sbf_E$-instance $I$ is a tuple of constants $\abf$ such that $I \models q(\abf)$ in the standard sense of first-order logic.
 It is well-known that $I \models q(\abf)$ if and only if there is a homomorphism from $\vp$ viewed as an instance to $I$ that takes $\xbf$ to $\abf$.
 A Boolean CQ $q$ is \emph{true} on an instance $I$, denoted $I \models q$, if the empty tuple is an answer to $q$ on $I$.
+A CQ $q$ is a \emph{contraction} of a CQ $q'$ if it can be obtained from $q'$ by identifying variables.
 A \emph{union of conjunctive queries (UCQ)} is a disjunction of CQs with the same answer variables.
 The semantics of UCQs is defined in the expected way.

 A \emph{disjunctive Datalog rule} $\rho$ has the form

 with $n> 0$ and $m \geq 0$.
 We refer to $S_1(\vect{x}_1) \vee \cdots \vee S_m(\vect{x}_m)$ as the \emph{head} of $\rho$, and to $R_1(\vect{y}_1) \wedge \cdots \wedge R_n(\vect{y}_n)$ as the \emph{body}.
 Every variable that occurs in the head of $\rho$ is required to also occur in the body of $\rho$.
 A \emph{disjunctive Datalog (DDLog) program} $\Pi$ is a finite set of disjunctive Datalog rules with a selected \emph{goal relation} {\mn{goal}} that does not occur in rule bodies and appears only in non-disjunctive \emph{goal rules} $\mn{goal}(\vect{x}) \leftarrow R_1(\vect{x}_1) \wedge \cdots \wedge R_n(\vect{x}_n)$.
 The \emph{arity of $\Pi$} is the arity of the \mn{goal} relation; we say that $\Pi$ is \emph{Boolean} if it has arity zero.
 Relation symbols that occur in the head of at least one rule of $\Pi$ are \emph{intensional (IDB) relations}, and all remaining relation symbols in $\Pi$ are \emph{extensional (EDB) relations}.
 Note that, by definition, \mn{goal} is an IDB relation.
 When all relations in $\Pi$ are from schema $\Sbf_E$, then we say that $\Pi$ is \emph{over EDB schema} $\Sbf_E$.
 The \emph{IDB schema} of $\Pi$ is the set of all IDB relations in $\Pi$.